Brigitte Calls Me Baby: ATO Records: 2023–present

-After signing with ATO Records, the band removed Impressively Average and This House Is Made of Corners from streaming services to be rereleased in November 2023 under the label.
+After signing with ATO Records, the band removed "Impressively Average" and This House Is Made of Corners from streaming services to be rereleased in November 2023 under the label.
 In August 2023, Brigitte Calls Me Baby played their first international show at the All Points East festival in London, England, where they opened for the Strokes.
 The band had their first nationally televised performance in March 2024, performing on CBS Saturday Morning.
 Their debut album The Future Is Our Way Out was released in August 2024, which saw the release of more songs Dave Cobb produced in 2021, as well as songs the band produced themselves in 2023.
-The band would go on to support Morrissey on three of his 2025 UK & Europe tour dates, including for Morrissey's homecoming show in Manchester at the Co-op Live Arena.
+The band went on to support Morrissey on three of his 2025 UK and Europe tour dates, including for Morrissey's homecoming show in Manchester at the Co-op Live Arena.

+On January 13, 2026, the band released their first single for the album Irreversible, "Slumber Party".
+The album is set to release on March 17, 2026.
+The album's second single, "I Danced With Another Love In My Dream", was released on February 11, 2026.
+A third single, "I Can Take The Sun Out Of The Sky", was issued on March 7, 2026.

+The band will be supported by the British indie rock band The Vaccines on the British dates of their 2026 tour.

-Music Style and influences
+Musical style and influences

-Their music had been compared by NME to bands like the Smiths and the Strokes.
+Brigitte Calls Me Baby's music has been described as new wave, jangle pop, post-punk and alternative rock.
+Their music had been compared by NME to bands such as the Smiths and the Strokes.
 Leavins' vocals have been likened to artists Elvis Presley, Roy Orbison, and Morrissey (whom the band opened for in 2025) for his crooner style of singing.
-Primary inspirations cited by Leavins include Orbison, Presley and Frank Sinatra, with other stylistic influences including Radiohead, New Order, and the Strokes.
+Primary inspirations cited by Leavins include Orbison, Presley and Frank Sinatra, with other stylistic influences including Radiohead, the Strokes, Arctic Monkeys, LCD Soundsystem, Echo & the Bunnymen, Dead or Alive and OMD.